-As I approach 40 and see my dad approach 70, I get thinking about this more and more.
+As I approach 40 and see my dad approach 70, I think about this more and more.
 My mind is still in my twenties, and my body is in its thirties.

-I know I can do what I did in my twenties, but I just need to be more thoughtful about things.
+I know I can do what I did in my twenties, but I need to be more thoughtful about things.
 It is excellent to run into people like Ron.

 Today, I am handing things over to Ron Kraeyewski; enjoy!
 Ron is an unassuming guy.
-You would not think much of him if you saw him, but when you hear what he does, it is very cool.
+You would not think much of him if you saw him, but it is fantastic to hear what he does.

 Lean skeletal muscle mass may be lost at a rate of up to 5% per year, particularly the muscle cells responsible for strength and power.
 Our immune systems become weaker, and our metabolisms slow down while our longevity increases.

 The good news is that no signs of aging are inevitable, except for hair loss.
-The cure is simple but difficult.
-High-intensity exercise, combined with resistance training, and more specifically “strength training”, is clearly the preference over low-intensity exercises like walking.
+The cure is simple but complex.
+High-intensity exercise, combined with resistance training, and more specifically “strength training,” is the preference over low-intensity exercises like walking.

-An educated, experienced health professional should be able to ascertain and correct those problems, and instruct safe free-weight training techniques.
+An educated, experienced health professional should be able to ascertain and correct those problems and instruct safe free-weight training techniques.

-Free-weight training, which includes barbells, dumbbells and kettlebells, is preferable to machine training.
+Free-weight training, which includes barbells, dumbbells, and kettlebells, is preferable to machine training.

 Unilateral exercises (training each arm and leg individually)are better for strengthening non-dominate muscle groups and creating a uniform balance.

 Ron Krayewski has been training clients since 1969.
 He has been certified by the NSCA as a “strength & conditioning specialist” since 1995.

-Having reached the prime age of 65, he is considered to be the go-to trainer for seniors.
+Having reached the prime age of 65, he is considered the go-to trainer for seniors.
 Ron Krayewski currently lives and trains at Lake Chapala, Mexico.
 His website is www.senioronlinefitness.com .

 Thanks so much, Ron.